majoarteaga/majoarteaga.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I'm currently visiting Columbia Business School in New York :flag_us: for the Spring semester.
+I'm currently visiting Columbia Business School in New York :us: for the Spring semester.